Location: Mathematics-Education-Psychology Center 401

 - Students can work in the department’s Burkardt Consulting Center where they analyze real-world problems for clients from both the university and the community.

 - Students have opportunities to engage in research with members of the faculty and may attend regional and national meetings to present the results of their research.

 - There are a number of merit-based scholarships available to mathematics and statistics students.

 Special admission requirements: Students who plan to undertake studies in mathematics or statistics will need a background in mathematics equivalent to four years of high school that includes algebra I and II, geometry, and trigonometry.
-An ACT mathematics score of 27 or an SAT mathematics score of at least 610 indicates mastery at a level ready to begin the core courses in the department majors, beginning with calculus.
+An ACT mathematics score of at least 27 or an SAT mathematics score of at least 650 indicates mastery at a level ready to begin the core courses in the department majors, beginning with calculus.
 It is recommended that students be at this level before declaring a mathematics or statistics major.
 Deficiencies in a student’s background can be remedied in courses taught at NKU.
-Placement into the appropriate course is based on the student’s ACT mathematics score or SAT mathematics score and in some cases a placement exam administered at NKU.
+Placement into the appropriate course is based on the student’s ACT mathematics score, SAT mathematics score, or the ALEKS placement test.